Nishan Peiris

-Kurukulasooriya Nishan Peiris (born 11 August 1997) is a professional Sri Lankan cricketer currently plays Test cricket for the national team.
+Kurukulasooriya Nishan Peiris (born 11 August 1997) is a professional Sri Lankan cricketer who currently plays Test cricket for the national team.
 He is a right-arm off-break bowler and plays for the Colombo Cricket Club in domestic cricket.

 Domestic career

 He made his first-class debut for Badureliya Sports Club in the 2015–16 Premier League Tournament on 19 February 2016.
 He made his Twenty20 debut for Ragama Cricket Club in the 2017–18 SLC Twenty20 Tournament on 24 February 2018.
 He made his List A debut for Ragama Cricket Club in the 2017–18 Premier Limited Overs Tournament on 11 March 2018.

 In March 2018, he was named in Galle's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Galle's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named in Galle's squad the 2018 SLC T20 League.
 He was the leading wicket-taker in the 2018–19 Premier Limited Overs Tournament, with 20 dismissals in six matches.

 In March 2019, he was named in Galle's squad for the 2019 Super Provincial One Day Tournament.
 Peiris continued to make strides at domestic circuit and he had a stellar 2024 National Super League 4-Day Tournament, where he capped off the tournament on a high note by emerging as the leading wicket-taker of the tournament with 35 scalps averaging 14.68 in across 6 matches representing Galle.